zazuko/expressive-rdf-mapper/README.md

 The extension will detect and handle `.xrm` mapping files.

+Details of editor issues are shown in the problems view.
+Use `View > Problems (Ctrl-Shift-M)` to activate it.

 ## Mapping examples

 For complete examples, have a look at the projects in the [mapping-examples](mapping-examples) folder.